Nannay93/ToDoAppwithJS/README.md

 Functions
 -Pulls the current date and time
--The items entered in the field are assembled into a list on the page by pressing the button.
+-The items entered in the field are assembled into a list on the page by pressing the "add + " button.
--The content of the input fields must be checked for blank as content -Possible to remove elements from the list and mark the task as done -Application CSS and JavaScript is specified external CSS & JS file -The information in the list is stored in a browser, localstorage -Pop up msg when marking the task complete, "Good job!"
+-The content of the input fields is checked for blank as content -Possible to remove elements from the list and mark the task as done -Application CSS and JavaScript is specified in external CSS & JS file -The information in the list is stored in a browser, localstorage -Pop up msg when marking the task complete, "Good job!"